Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Regularization with Preconditioning

 \section{Regularization with Preconditioning}

-Another difficulty caused by the lack of understanding of adaptive learning rate arises when we have to combine them with a regularization method.
-For example, the $L_2$-regularization of a simple gradient descent is equivalent to learning rate decay.
+Another difficulty related to adaptive learning rate arises when we have to combine them with a regularization method.
+Consider for example the $L_2$-regularization of a simple gradient descent, which is equivalent to weight decay.
 However, it is observed in \cite{loshchilov2018decoupled} that this equivalency does not hold when an adaptive learning rate method is used.
-Specifically, \cite{loshchilov2018decoupled} considers a preconditioned optimizer $\p_{t+1} \leftarrow \p_t-\alpha M_t \nabla\mathcal{L}(\p_t)|$ with $M_t \ne I$.
-It is shown \cite{loshchilov2018decoupled} that there exists no $\lambda$ such that applying the optimizer to an $L_2$-regularized loss $ \mathcal{L}^{reg} (\p) :=\mathcal{L}(\p) +\lambda \|\p\|_2^2$ is equivalent to applying the optimizer to $\mathcal{L}(\p)$ with weight decay (i.e. $\p_{t+1} \leftarrow \p_t-\alpha M_t \nabla\mathcal{L}(\p_t)| -\epsilon \p_t$).
+Specifically, \cite{loshchilov2018decoupled} considers a preconditioned optimizer $\p_{t+1} \leftarrow \p_t-\alpha M_t \nabla\mathcal{L}(\p_t)$ with $M_t \ne I$.
+It is shown in \cite{loshchilov2018decoupled} that there exists no $\lambda$ such that applying the optimizer to an $L_2$-regularized loss $ \mathcal{L}^{reg} (\p) :=\mathcal{L}(\p) +\lambda \|\p\|_2^2$ is equivalent to applying the optimizer to $\mathcal{L}(\p)$ with weight decay, i.e.

 It is further shown that, if $M_t = {\rm diag}(1/\rb )$ for some $\rb>0$, the optimizer with weight decay is equivalent to a scale-adjusted regularization with $ \mathcal{L}^{sreg} (\p) :=\mathcal{L}(\p) +\lambda \|\p\sqrt{\rb}\|_2^2$.
-For the Adam optimizer, \cite{loshchilov2018decoupled} suggests that Adam with weight decay performs better, which is called AdamW.
-The intuition is that $L_2$-regularization leads to weights with large gradient amplitudes being regularized less than what they would be when using weight decay.
+For the Adam optimizer, \cite{loshchilov2018decoupled} suggests that Adam with weight decay performs better, which they call AdamW.
+The intuition is that applying Adam to the $L_2$-regularization loss $ \mathcal{L}^{reg} (\p)$ results in weights with large gradient amplitudes being regularized less than what they would be when using weight decay.

-When we consider an optimizer as preconditioning, it is immediately clear from the theory that there are two different ways to regularize the loss.
-Recall that preconditioned GD $\p_{t+1} = \p_t-\alpha M_t \nabla\mathcal{L}(\p_t)$ is just the implicit form of the underlying GD in $\z$:
+Here, we analyze these two different ways of implementing regularization in the framework of preconditioning to show that the difference lies in regularizing different parameters.
+In particular, AdamW amounts to selecting underlying intrinsic parameters under the preconditioning transformation for regularization.
+As discussed in Section \ref{pgd_section}, an accelerated GD optimizer $\p_{t+1} = \p_t-\alpha M \nabla\mathcal{L}(\p_t)$ is an implicit implementation of the underlying GD in $\z$ under the transformation $\p = P\z$: